dorraba/football-data-v2/README.md

 Very simple node package for interacting with the new football-data.org rest api

+For more information about the methods responses and parameters, look at [football-data.org docs](https://www.football-data.org/documentation/quickstart)

 ## Basic usage
 ```
 const myApiToken = '123412341234';